Br3nda/openfisca-doc/README.md

 the [<abbr title="Sécurité sociale agricole">MSA</abbr>](http://www.msa.fr/lfy),
 and [France Stratégie](http://www.strategie.gouv.fr/).

-OpenFisca provides a basic infrastructure, in particular a public instance of its web API, hosted on cheap servers.
+OpenFisca provides a basic infrastructure, in particular, a public instance of its web API, hosted on cheap servers.
 As it is free software, anyone can reproduce the OpenFisca infrastructure on its server.